lohith444/InterviewPrep/README.md

 4. FindDuplicates.java : Find the duplicate elements in the given array containing 1 to n.
 5. KthMostFrequent.java : Find the kth most frequent string in a given list of strings.
 6. IsBinaryTreeBalanced : Check if the given binary tree is balanced in O(N) time and O(1) space.
+7. MakeChange : Make change for the given input using minimum number of coins.
+O(N*N) space and time.